jrkosinski/oracle-example/README.md

 **oracle**: A means for smart contracts to access data from the world outside the blockchain.
 A type of smart contract themselves, oracles take data from the outside world and put it into the blockchain for other smart contracts to consume.

-The first part of this oracle will consist of getting set up with all the prerequisites.
+The first part of this article will consist of getting set up with all the prerequisites.
 Then we'll set up a single smart contract and test it with truffle.
 Finally, we'll separate the oracle from the client, and test them jointly.

 ### Software Requirements
-- any major OS will work, though some of the installation & setup will of course be different.
+- any major OS will work, though some of the installation & setup will of course be different on different systems.
 I have done all of this on ubuntu Linux (16.04).
 I have also had no problems setting up the environment on windows.
 I have not tried Mac, though I am aware that it's common to do so on Mac as well.
 - it is not necessary to run a full eth node; we will use truffle which comes with its own testnet.
 If you know a bit about what you're doing you can use any other testnet of your choosing; truffle's local dev testnet is just the easiest & most accessible for purposes of this tutorial.

 ### Knowledge Requirements